cultureamp/poetry-codeartifact-auth/README.md

     poetry-ca-auth refresh
 ```

 This will trigger the authentication procedure, regardless of whether the token is expired.
 If you are using AWS SSO there will be a seemingly endless series of redirects but it seems to work effectively.
+The credentials will be saved used Poetry's credential saving mechanism which should work for any local builds on your machine.
+If you have other use cases (eg Docker builds), you may want to use the `show-token` or `show-auth-env-var` subcommands.

 ### Using `aws-vault` (recommended)